Omlawrence24/CreatingAReadMeNODEJS/README.md

 # CreatingAReadMeNODEJS
-creating a command line readme via Node Js Packages/NPM/Inquirer/fs this will enable other users detailed info about howand why the app was created in hopes to make things easier for other users.
+This project creates a command line readme via Node Js Packages/NPM/Inquirer/fs this will enables other developers to create a detailed ReadMe that they can customize themselves all via a command line prompt in their terminal with NodeJs.